 With the buzz surrounding dApps gaining more momentum, it is inevitable that more and more companies will start building and monetizing apps.
 Moreover, with so many dApps currently out there and more getting developed daily, it is essential to know how to promote them effectively.

 How to Promote dApps

 Bounties originated in the digital world as a way for online gaming platforms to reward users for contributing to the development of their games.
 Bounties are essentially monetary incentives offered by businesses to individuals.

 Currently, most projects on blockchain platforms have their own token, and a dApp is likely to have one as well.
-Tokens function as a form of public stock and can use for promotion in addition to their primary function.
+Tokens function as a form of public stock and can be used for promotion in addition to their primary function.
 Projects may encourage dApp users to take specific actions to promote the dApps and bring in new users to a company’s product.
 In this case, tokens are a good way to compensate these people for their efforts.

 Each task is usually specified as precisely as possible and estimated in a set number of tokens.
 Some popular tasks for bounty programs include reposts of a dApp promo publication.
-You can offer eferral rewards for inviting other users, chat activity rewards, and bug bounty programs.
+You can offer referral rewards for inviting other users, chat activity rewards, and bug bounty programs.

 2) Cooperation with opinion leaders

 First and foremost, we must determine who these opinion leaders are.
 With extensive research into the industry, you can compile a list of the best, most relevant individuals to partner with for your project.